-An ecological field survey was conducted on May 12, 2020.
-The weather was 5°C, with 20km/h wind and 60% cloud cover.
-Preliminary ecological surveys included in field data collection for vegetation community, flora, general wildlife observations, and a brief aquatic habitat assessment.
+Ecological field surveys were conducted on May 12, June 2 and June 21, 2020.
+Ecological surveys included in field data collection for vegetation community, flora, general wildlife observations, an aquatic habitat assessment, and breeding bird surveys.

 Vegetation Community and Flora